cosmicsilence/gradle-scalafix/README.md

 &nbsp;
-## Loading Custom Rules
+## Loading External Rules
 One of the nice things about the Scalafix tool is that it is extensible.
 That means that you can implement your own custom rules (or maybe simply reuse rules somebody else has already done) and load them into Scalafix to run in your projects.
-The Gradle Scalafix plugin lets you take advantage of that feature by allowing custom rules to be informed as regular dependencies in your Gradle build script using the `scalafix` configuration.
+The Gradle Scalafix plugin lets you take advantage of that feature by allowing external rules to be informed as regular dependencies in your Gradle build script using the `scalafix` configuration.
 Example:

 ```